HEROIN ADDICTION TREATMENT CENTER IN ORANGE COUNTY

 - Intense cravings

-In almost all cases, withdrawing is unpleasant—even painful.
+In almost all cases, withdrawal is unpleasant—even painful.
 The post-withdrawal period may be even more critical.
 After heroin detox, the body loses its tolerance to the drug.
 That means it can no longer sustain the high doses to which it had grown accustomed.
 Unfortunately, many users who relapse are unaware that they must lower their dose.
 Instead, they resume using at or near their previous levels, which can send the body into shock and lead to an overdose.

 HEROIN ADDICTION TREATMENT AT YELLOWSTONE RECOVERY